joshlassiter/CppND-Capstone-Snake-Game/README.md

 1. Added a food class to allow the food to have its own data member type(ie. Bonus or regular).
 2. Added a feature that allows user to input their name before the game starts
 3. Store scores to a text document after a user plays the game
-4. Added the opportunity for the user to gain extra points if they hit the "bonus" food
+4. Added the opportunity for the user to gain extra points if they hit the "bonus" food.
+The bonus food is identified by the color green.
 5. Allowed two food options to be displayed at the same time
+6. Defined a data type "foodType"

 ## CC Attribution-ShareAlike 4.0 International